Iyaya: Associations with other deities

 According to Piotr Taracha, it can be assumed that Iyaya was regarded as the wife of Šanta.
 An inventory of sacred objects from the otherwise unknown settlement Tapparutani mentions a depiction of both deities together, with Iyaya portrayed seated and Šanta standing next to her.
 However, no other evidence for an association between them exists, and Federico Giusfredi has questioned if assumptions can be made based on this isolated reference.
 Gary Beckman accepts the existence of a connection between Šanta and Iyaya, but he points out that it was seemingly not recognized in Emar, where this god instead appears alongside Ḫandasima.

-In some locations Iyaya was worshiped alongside Kuwannaniya.
-It is presumed these two goddesses were closely linked, and the latter also was a spring goddess.
-It has been suggested that this name was applied to the representations of more than one such a natural feature.
+In some locations Iyaya was worshiped alongside the spring goddess Kuwannaniya.
+(Note: Kuwannaniya is attested as a name of multiple springs in Hittite sources.)
+It is presumed these two goddesses were closely linked.
+It has been suggested that Iyaya was also a spring goddess herself.